Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 FAQ

-As a general guideline, many advisors recommend considering an SL when sustained net profit exceeds 50,000-75,000 € per year.
-Above that range, the combination of salary + Impuesto sobre Sociedades (19-25% depending on company size) is typically more tax-efficient than progressive IRPF (up to 47%).
+As a general rule of thumb, many advisors put the threshold at 50,000 to 75,000 € of sustained annual net profit.
+Above that range, the combination of salary plus Impuesto sobre Sociedades (19-25% depending on company size) tends to be more efficient than the progressive IRPF scale (up to 47%).

-Does an autónomo have unlimited personal liability?
+Does an autónomo have unlimited liability?

 Can I be an autónomo and have an SL at the same time?

 An autónomo pays IRPF (progressive scale from 19% to 47%).
-An SL pays Impuesto sobre Sociedades (general rate 25%; microempresas with turnover under 1 M€: 19% on the first 50,000 € plus 21% on the rest; pymes 1-10 M€: 23%).
-If the shareholder extracts profits as dividends, these are taxed additionally at 19-30%.
+An SL pays Impuesto sobre Sociedades (general rate 25%; microempresas with billing under 1 M€: 19% on the first 50,000 € and 21% on the rest; SMEs from 1-10 M€: 23%).
+If the shareholder extracts profits as dividends, those are additionally taxed between 19% and 30%.